 Friday, November 1, 2013

-DogsBite.org - Animal control or health departments in at least 26 U.S. states report that pit bulls are biting more than all other dog breeds.
-These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Massachusetts, Maryland, Michigan, Nebraska, Nevada, New York, North Carolina, Ohio, Rhode Island, Pennsylvania, Tennessee, Texas, Utah, Virginia, Washington and Wisconsin.
-The oft-quoted myth by pro-pit bull groups that pit bulls "do not bite more than other breeds" is positively false.
-In addition to leading bite counts, the pit bull bite is also the most damaging, inflicting permanent and disfiguring injuries.
+DogsBite.org - Animal control or health departments in at least 27 U.S. states report that pit bulls are out biting all other dog breeds.
+These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Massachusetts, Maryland, Michigan, Nebraska, Nevada, New York, North Carolina, Ohio, Oregon, Rhode Island, Pennsylvania, Tennessee, Texas, Utah, Virginia, Washington and Wisconsin.
+The oft-quoted myth by pro-pit bull groups that pit bulls "do not bite more than other breeds" is totally false.
+Along with leading bite counts, the pit bull bite is also the most damaging, inflicting permanent and disfiguring injuries.

 In December 2013, the Chicago Tribune published dog bite statistical data logged by the city's Commission on Animal Care and Control during 2012.
 Of the total dog and cat bites recorded in 2012 (according to 2011 Chicago data, canines were responsible for about 98%), pit bulls and their mixes topped the chart accounting for 44.3% of all bites.
 The published statistical chart shows just how much of the pie -- total dog and cat bites combined in the City of Chicago -- pit bulls and their mixes make up from 2006 forward.
 In 2006, pit bulls were responsible for 26.5% of all bites; in 2008, this grew to 31.2%; in 2010, up to 39.2% and in 2012, 44.3%.